chinapedia/wikipedia.abstract.en/Page/Slavs.md

 Pan-Slavism

-Slovansky_sjezd_v_Praze_1848.jpg held in Prague, 1848]] Pan-Slavism, a movement which came into prominence in the mid-19th century, emphasized the common heritage and unity of all the Slavic peoples.
+held in Prague, 1848]] Pan-Slavism, a movement which came into prominence in the mid-19th century, emphasized the common heritage and unity of all the Slavic peoples.
 The main focus was in the Balkans where the South Slavs had been ruled for centuries by other empires: the Byzantine Empire, Austria-Hungary, the Ottoman Empire, and Venice.
 The Russian Empire used Pan-Slavism as a political tool; as did the Soviet Union, which gained political-military influence and control over most Slavic-majority nations between 1939 and 1948 and retained a hegemonic role until the period 1989–1991.

 Languages

-SOUTH SLAVIC LANGUAGES.
-Slovene Croatian Bosnian Serbian Montenegrin Torlakian (transitional dialect) Macedonian Bulgarian

-EAST SLAVIC LANGUAGES.

-WEST SLAVIC LANGUAGES.

 Proto-Slavic, the supposed ancestor language of all Slavic languages, is a descendant of common Proto-Indo-European, via a Balto-Slavic stage in which it developed numerous lexical and morphophonological isoglosses with the Baltic languages.
 In the framework of the Kurgan hypothesis, "the Indo-Europeans who remained after the migrations [from the steppe] became speakers of Balto-Slavic".[20]
 Proto-Slavic is defined as the last stage of the language preceding the geographical split of the historical Slavic languages.
 That language was uniform, and on the basis of borrowings from foreign languages and Slavic borrowings into other languages, cannot be said to have any recognizable dialects – this suggests that there was, at one time, a relatively small Proto-Slavic homeland.[21]